Kerry confident of concluding TPP trade pact this year

 "This is the same thing," he said of the TPP.

-The TPP would connect the 12 economies by cutting trade barriers and harmonizing standards covering two-fifths of the world economy and a third of global trade.
+The TPP would connect the 12 economies by cutting trade barriers and harmonising standards covering two-fifths of the world economy and a third of global trade.

 TPP trade ministers discussing the pact, which would stretch from Japan to Chile, have said an agreement is within reach, despite the failure last week to settle differences at talks in Hawaii.